 Caring for a Briard

-The Briard is a larger breed, standing between 23-27 inches for males and 22-25.5 inches for females.
+The Briard is a larger breed, standing between 23-27 inches in height for males and 22-25.5 inches for females.

-They weigh between 55-100 pounds and live up to 12 years old.
+Their weight is between 55-100 pounds and they live up to 12 years old.

 Grooming a Briard